szanni/ringbuf/README.md

 `write` operations will return the number of bytes read/written.

-*ringbuf* does partial `read` and `write` depending on how full/empty the ringbuffer is and how big the user supplied buffers are.
+*ringbuf* does partial `read` and `write` depending on how full/empty the ring buffer is and how big the user supplied buffers are.

 *ringbuf* was originally developed for audio applications, aiding in the separation of audio decoding and PCM output.